UBCSailbot/docs/docs/current/sailbot_workspace/launch_files.md

 - `custom_interfaces`
 - The package you want to launch

+Packages only need to be rebuilt either when the workspace is first set up, or if any changes are made to the ROS package.
 Once built, the package launch file can be invoked either in the CLI or using a VS Code command:

 === ":octicons-command-palette-16: CLI"
     Either the package and launch file name, or the path to the launch file can be used: